jftung/docker-network/README.md

 ### Subsequent deployments

 When a pull request to `main` is accepted, the Docker images are automatically built and pushed to and `ghcr.io`.
-From there, a script on the AWS EC2 prod machine controls the actual deployment and bouncing of the docker containers.
+From there, a script on the AWS EC2 machine controls the actual deployment and bouncing of the docker containers.

 Always run:

-        ./prod-deploy.sh
+        ./deploy.sh

 Only run if updates were made to any of the following files: